 Ron frowned, stepping closer – close enough to feel the now-familiar buzz of his Mark.
 A sense of vertigo seeped into his temples.
 He scowled inwardly as his fingertips found a wall, steadying him.
-He couldn't imagine why Voldemort would think this tapping into someone else's magic was fortifying, when all it did was bring him out of balance.
+He couldn't imagine why Voldemort would make it this way, when it was just so distracting.

 "So that's what this is about," Ron went on slowly.
 "You still have feelings for her?"